Cirrhosis - Home Treatment

 If your body is retaining fluid, the most important

-dietary change you need to make is to reduce your sodium intake by reducing the
+dietary change you need to make is to reduce your sodium intake.
+You do this by reducing the

 If you are at risk for altered mental function (encephalopathy) because of advanced liver disease,

-your doctor may want you to temporarily limit the amount of protein you eat.
+your doctor may want you to limit the amount of protein you eat for a while.

 to get most of your protein from vegetable sources (rather than animal sources).